-A SWM Concept Approval Letter and Plan, 11355-2009-00, extended on May 9, 2017 and valid through May 9, 2020, was submitted with this application, which included 16 conditions of approval and six additional traffic safety comments.
+A SWM Concept Approval Letter and Plan, No. 11355-2009-02, was approved on January 24, 2020 and is valid through January 24, 2023, and includes 16 conditions of approval and 6 additional traffic safety comments.
 Technical SWM design is subject to approval by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE).
 Final technical plans were previously approved.
 Therefore, adequate provision has been made for draining surface water and ensuring that there are no adverse effects on the subject property or adjacent properties.